zachblume/craniometrix-wearable-project-demo/README.md

 -   Geofencing for wandering protection
 -   Fall detection and realtime alert notification
--   Label motion patterns with ML to create objective memory metrics:
+-   **Label motion patterns with ML to create objective memory metrics:**
-    -   How long are routine tasks taking? (bedroom, bathroom, typical eating wrist pattern)
+    -   **How long are routine tasks taking? (bedroom, bathroom, typical eating wrist pattern)**
-    -   Has the patient missed or delayed routine tasks lately?
+    -   **Has the patient missed routine tasks lately, or have they been delayed/slow?**
 -   Gait and balance tracking
 -   Produce insights from heart rate, blood oxygen, and sleep pattern analysis
 -   Personalized Recommendations